selvakumarjawahar/reactorlib/README.md

 ```

 <br>
 The only requirement for the library is C++17 compiler.
-The unit tests uses catch2, so you will need to install catch 2.x as well for running unit tests.
+The unit tests uses catch2.x, address sanitizer (libasan), ub sanitizer(ubsan).
+So you will need to install all these dependencies as well for running unit tests.